MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/winnt32.md

 ---
 title: winnt32
-description: Reference topic for winnt32, which performs an installation of, or upgrade to, a product in Windows Server 2003. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for winnt32, which performs an installation of, or upgrade to, a product in Windows Server 2003. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article